We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Thank you.

-But if, like the president, you are still walking around saying things and and still walking around holding views and still walking around displaying behaviors that show you to be as radical as you were when you were uh in college or shortly thereafter.
+But if, like the president, you are still walking around saying things and still walking around holding views and still walking around displaying behaviors that show you to be as radical as you were when you were in college or shortly thereafter.

 Well, that's one thing.

-Um in general, I'll close this segment with the following observation.
+In general, I'll close this segment with the following observation.

 I think it's true.

-I think everybody is just about done with hey, here's what person acts.
+I think everybody is just about done with, hey, here's what person acts.

-I mean, agree, disagree, Republican, Democrat, whatever, hey, let's make a big deal out of something somebody did decades ago.
+Hey, let's make a big deal out of something somebody did decades ago.

-Hey, let's bring up all this stuff and find these documents and find this stuff, and I'm not talking birth certificate necessarily or college transcripts uh necessarily, or or call or college papers or whatever.
+Hey, let's bring up all this stuff and find these documents and find this stuff.

 I'm not picking on any of that.